×

 Slouching is bad for you.
 Do you hear your grandmother saying something similar to this?
 Also, poor posture can worsen back discomfort, especially if you sit for long stretches.
 Take care not to hunch over the keyboard.
 Keep your shoulders down, your back straight, and your body supported by the back of the chair.
 If it’s possible, place a pillow or rolled-up piece of fabric between your lower back and the seat.
 Keep your feet flat at all times.

 Regularly applying ice to the uncomfortable areas of your back may help reduce pain and swelling brought on by an injury.
 Do this many times a day for up to 20 minutes.
 Put a little towel around the ice pack to protect your skin.
 After a few days, switch to heat.
-Use a heating pad or warm pack to relax muscles and increase blood flow to the injured area.
+Apply warmth, like a heated pack or warm towel, to soothe tense muscles and improve circulation in the affected area.
 Another alternative you could try for relaxation is a warm bath.
 However, never sleep with your head on a heating pad to avoid tissue damage and burns.

 Exercise has a variety of health advantages.
 For example, your risk of back-related ailments, such as strains and muscle spasms, can be decreased by engaging in a regular strength-training regimen that emphasises your core muscles.
-To build a more muscular, flexible back, try to include back and abdominal strengthening exercises in your routine at least twice a week.
+Incorporate strength exercises for your back and core at least twice a week to enhance flexibility and muscle endurance.

 Put on a comfortable pair of low-heeled shoes to prevent back pain.
 In addition, they reduce the strain standing causes on your back.
 Shoes with a heel no higher than an inch are the best option for your back.